inigofox/journalgrabber/README.md

 - 🐳 **Containerized**: Runs in Podman containers for easy deployment
 - 📂 **Organized Downloads**: Articles saved with proper metadata and organization
 - ⏰ **Background Processing**: Continuous monitoring with configurable intervals
+- 📚 **Zotero Integration**: Send articles directly to your Zotero library with one click using the reliable pyzotero library

 ## Prerequisites